Ishpeming, Marquette County, Michigan.

 |29-JUN-2002||mine museum opened to the public.|

 Cliffs Shaft Mine Museum is located in an iron mining area called Marquette Range.
 It is an ensemble of impressive buildings, three huge headframes which once contained the machinery for the elevators.
 The mine property and the surface relics of the abandoned iron mining activities was owned by the by the Cleveland-Cliffs Iron Company.
 They donated it in 1998 to the Marquette Range Iron Mining Heritage Theme Park, Inc. (MRIMHTP), a non-profit group with the goal to preserve and share the heritage of mining on the Marquette Iron Range.
-At the moment a museum with exhibitions on mining artifacts and photos exists.
-There are displays of the Ishpeming Rock and Mineral Club, the Ishpeming Historical Society, and the Marquette County Genealogical Society.
+There are displays of the Ishpeming Rock and Mineral Club mineral collection with over 500 local mineral specimens, the Ishpeming Historical Society, and the Marquette County Genealogical Society.
+An underground tour of the tunnels to the base of the C-Shaft is guided by former miners.
+The blacksmith shop has been renovated, and the surface is used as an open air exhibition for heavy machinery.
+There is a 170-ton Iron Ore Truck with tires 3.65 m high.

 While A and B Shaft were created with the mine, C Shaft was added in the 1950s, when the mine was modernized.
 The headframe was a Swedish construction and contained the three first Koepe hoist systems of the U.S.A..
 It was a new construction which was much more efficient, because all cages and the cables were balanced with a counter weight.
 The hoists were now located directly above the shaft.